dual-lab/meta-commander/docs/meta-commander.md

 ## Remarks

+Before use this decorators you need to import into yuor main files reflect-metadata npm module.
 Commnder is used with a no conflit option, so to get all the options you nneed to call the method opts() on the Commnad instance.
-See (https://github.com/tj/commander.js\#avoiding-option-name-clashes)\[Avoid name clash\]
+See (https://github.com/tj/commander.js\#avoiding-option-name-clashes)

 ## Example